StarrLucky/Noswear_Android_Client/README.md

  will trigger sending BLE command to NRF51-board to change SHOCKINGPIN state.

-### NRF51 BLE:

-Service UUID: `00001523-1212-EFDE-1523-785FEABCD123`

-A simplified proprietary service by Nordic Semiconductor, containing two characteristics one to control LED 3 and Button 1:

-- First characteristic controls the shocking pin state
-  - UUID: **`00001525-1212-EFDE-1523-785FEABCD123`**
-  - Value: **`1`** => shocking pin on command

 ### Requirements

 * This application depends on [Android BLE Library](https://github.com/NordicSemiconductor/Android-BLE-Library/) version 2.
 * Android http-server library [Nanohttpd](https://github.com/NanoHttpd/nanohttpd).

-### Note

-In order to scan for Bluetooth LE device the Location permission must be granted and, on some phones, the Location must be enabled.
-This app will not use the location information in any way.

 ----